 Pros

-- Waterproof and designed for all weather
+- Waterproof and versatile

 - Suitable for narrow feet